tina4stack/tina4-php/readme.md

 ### Change Log
 ```
+2021-03-05 Added foreign table support to ORM, minor fixes and improvements to testing & annotations, auto migrations on objects
 2021-02-21 Added ability to configure database connections via vendor/tina4/bin
 2021-02-15 New!
 Routes can now be directed to Class methods, ORM generation available in tina4
 2021-02-13 Fixes for Firebird database engine released